The nothing that is

 These small translucent devices catch the wind and displace it to somewhere else.
 They are like digital leaves, moving in the wind.
 And they are also devices for travelling, because you can travel to any place with them.

-Each device is connected to a servo motor, which is connected to an arduino microcontroller.
-To get the data, an api (open weather map) is used and accessed via node.js.
+Each device is connected to a servo motor, which is connected to an Arduino microcontroller.
+To get the data, a weather-API (OpenWeatherMap) is used and accessed via Node.js.
 Websockets manage the communication between the interface and the microcontroller.
 The wind chimes are made of translucent acrylic glass and cut with a laser cutter.

-Type internet of things
+Type internet of things, calm technology

-Role concept, coding, fabrication
+My role concept, design, coding, fabrication